aviaviavi/conways-synthesizer/README.md

-musical-gol
+some app that we couldnt think of a good name for
 ===========

-cross between conway's game of life and tonematrix
+cross between conway's <a href="www.bitstorm.org/gameoflife/">game of life</a> and
+<a href="tonematrix.audiotool.com/"tonematrix></a>